Splash (American TV series)

-Splash is an American reality competition series broadcast on ABC, based on the Celebrity Splash! format created by Dutch company Eyeworks.
+Splash is an American reality sports competition series, featuring celebrities training for and executing diving skills, broadcast on ABC, based on the Celebrity Splash! format created by Dutch company Eyeworks.
 It premiered on March 19, 2013.
 Steve Foley and David Boudia are judges while Greg Louganis mentored the competitors.

 Production history

 The series was first mentioned on October 5, 2012, when it was announced that ABC ordered what was called Celebrity Splash straight to series.
 Based on the Dutch series of the same name, it has celebrities perform dives from extreme heights and each week the challenges increase in difficulty.

 Eight out of ten of the cast were revealed on January 25, 2013, which is also when the series changed its name to its current title of Splash.
 The two unrevealed cast members were revealed on February 4, 2013.
 The final two to be revealed were Nicole Eggert and Rory Bushfield.
 The hosts for season one have been Joey Lawrence and Charissa Thompson.

 Season 1 was filmed at the Riverside Aquatics Complex on the campus of Riverside City College.

 In 2023, professional wrestler Chris Jericho said in an interview with “Inside the Ropes” that he was asked to take part in the show but ultimately declined.